 Table of Contents

-Taking digital twins towards the productivity plateau
+Taking digital twin towards the productivity plateau

 Looking to the future, a number of innovative firms are further developing the concept.
 For example, spearheaded by Israel Serrano, and Jose María Alonso and Daniel Prieto, companies such as Stelvio Tech and Norlean have joined forces to connect these two technologies.
 Both enterprises believe in the value of visibility: through digitalization we can improve productivity and competitiveness, while enhancing customer satisfaction and the benefits for society.